-Select Build> Roof> Build Roof from the menu to open the Build Roof dialog.
+1. Select Build> Roof> Build Roof from the menu to open the Build Roof dialog.
 The Pitch is set at 8 in 12 inches.

-- Click OK to generate a hip roof. - 3.
-Select 3D> Create > Overview for to create a 3D overview of the house.
+2. Click OK to generate a hip roof.

+- 3. Select 3D> Create >Full Overview to create a 3D overview of the house.
 If you wish, you can select 3D> Toggle Textures from the menu to turn off the display of textures. - 4.
 Select Window> Tile Vertically to see both views at the same time.